steadywool/homelab-playbook/README.md

 Then use them with the `-t TAG` parameter.

-You can skip some tags using `--skip-tags TAG`.
+You can skip some tags using the `--skip-tags TAG` parameter.

 You can also run playbooks on hosts of your choice with the `--limit HOST` argument.